Last Updated March 15, 2021

 You do not have to be pregnant or breastfeeding to take DHA.
 Yes, men can take them too.

-Consumption of DHA is allowed for anyone, as long as they are not allergic to omega-3 polyunsaturated fatty acids or soybeans, as they provide benefits during all stages of life.
+Consumption of DHA is allowed for anyone, as long as they are not allergic to omega-3 polyunsaturated fatty acid or soybeans, as they provide benefits during all stages of life.
 There are clear benefits to babies and children, as covered above, but also to teenagers, adults and seniors.
 For instance, numerous studies that have been conducted found that seniors with higher levels of omega-3’s, specifically DHA, have significantly less risk of developing diseases that affect the memory, such as dementia or Alzheimer’s.

 However, this may differ for prenatal DHA, as it is not approved for use by anyone younger than 18 years old.